Sustainable business solutions in tourism

 Recent Projects

-Dunira is currently delivering projects in France, Pakistan, Russia, Scotland, Sierra Leone and Yemen and developing projects in Africa, Asia, Europe and Latin America.
+Dunira's current and recent project locations include France, India, Pakistan, Russia, Scotland, Sierra Leone and Yemen and projects are being developed in Africa, Asia, Europe and Latin America.
 Clients are heritage organisations and environment agencies, local authorities, tourist boards and ministries, and regional and international development agencies, leading travel companies, charities and private clients.
 Examples include the Foreign & Commonwealth Office, United Nations World Tourism Organisation, United Nations Environment Programme, Scottish Enterprise, the Prince of Wales’ International Business Leaders Forum, The Association of British Travel Agents and The Travel Foundation.
 We have also submitted evidence to parliamentary inquiries into tourism, foreign affairs and public ethics.

 Examples of recent and ongoing projects include: